2023 Most Popular Communication & Media Studies Bachelor's Degree Schools in Virginia

 On average, communications graduates from Regent take out $24,873 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $239.

 Longwood University did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
 It came in at #10 on the list.
-Located in the remote town of Farmville, Longwood is a public college with a small student population.
+Located in the remote town of Farmville, Longwood is a public school with a small student population.

 Women make up 52% of the communications majors at the school.